TStrawberry/RxElegantReuse/README.md

 - **Using [Carthage](https://github.com/Carthage/Carthage)**:
     ```
-    github "TStrawberry/RxElegantReuse" ~> 4.1
+    // todo
     ```

+- **Drag the Sources folder to your project**

 **For keeping same version number with Swift and RxSwift, there is no 1.0, 2.0 and 3.0.**

 ## Usage

 RxElegantReuse provide only several API for this specific scene.